phucvu-nyu/bst236/docs/chapter_algorithms/dynamic_programming.md

 ![Minimum Path Sum Example Data](dp_solution_pipeline.assets/min_path_sum_example.png)

-**First step: Think about each round of decisions, define the state, and thereby obtain the $dp$ table**
+**First step: Think about each round of actions, define the state, and thereby obtain the $dp$ table**

-Each round of decisions in this problem is to move one step down or right from the current cell.
+Each round of actions in this problem is to move one step down or right from the current cell.
 Suppose the row and column indices of the current cell are $[i, j]$, then after moving down or right, the indices become $[i+1, j]$ or $[i, j+1]$.
 Therefore, the state should include two variables: the row index and the column index, denoted as $[i, j]$.

 The state $[i, j]$ corresponds to the subproblem: the minimum path sum from the starting point $[0, 0]$ to $[i, j]$, denoted as $dp[i, j]$.